-A. The following information must be provided as part of a grant proposal:

-- Submitter(s) - Building/department - Funding Source - Purpose of grant - Item(s) requested - Dollar estimate of award - Ownership of item(s) (if applicable): Must follow funding source's policy - B. Approval from building/unit administrator - C. Approval from Director of Technology Services required when proposal includes technology hardware or software to ensure compatibility and support - D. Approval from Director of Facilities required when proposal includes installation of equipment or enhancements to building or grounds - E. Approval from Director of Finance - F. A copy of the approval letter or email shall be forwarded to the Director of Finance in order to establish a new student activity account for the grant - G. Monetary donations will be sent directly to the Director of Finance - H. Non-monetary donations will be tagged with the Ferguson Florissant inventory tag and added to the inventory list
+- A. The following information must be provided as part of a grant proposal: - Submitter(s) - Building/department - Funding Source - Purpose of grant - Item(s) requested - Dollar estimate of award - Ownership of item(s) (if applicable): Must follow funding source's policy - B. Approval from building/unit administrator - C. Approval from Director of Technology Services required when proposal includes technology hardware or software to ensure compatibility and support - D. Approval from Director of Facilities required when proposal includes installation of equipment or enhancements to building or grounds - E. Approval from Director of Finance - F. A copy of the approval letter or email shall be forwarded to the Director of Finance in order to establish a new student activity account for the grant - G. Monetary donations will be sent directly to the Director of Finance - H. Non-monetary donations will be tagged with the Ferguson Florissant inventory tag and added to the inventory list

-Approval Process for Individual/ Small Group Initiated Grants

-Initiated by Approved by Approved by Director Approval by Director Approval of

-individual or building/unit of Technology/ (if of Facilities Director of
+Approval Process for Individual/ Small Group Initiated Grants Initiated by individual or small-group Approved by building/unit administrator Approved by Director of Technology/ (if hardware/ software are a component) Approval by Director of Facilities (if equipment installation/ enhancement required) Approval of Director of Finance Date: Date: Y→→ N◆→ Date: Y →→ N ◆→ Date: Y → N Date: Y→→ N←

-small-group administrator hardware/ software (if equipment Finance

-are a component) installation/

-enhancement

-required)

-Date: Date: Date: Date: Date:

-\rightarrow Y Y Y → Y

-N ← N ← N ← N ←